 802.11b (2.4GHz - Legacy)

 For most applications, 802.11b, which operates at 2.4GHz is sufficient.
-It is the most widely accepted standard of the three, and is most deployed.
+It is the most widely accepted standard of A,B,G, and N wireless networks, and is most deployed.
 The price of 802.11b equipment is also the cheapest, due to the demand of 802.11g.
 The distance of 802.11b will rely mostly on whether or not the communicating devices have line of site or not.
 The less obstacles in between the transmitting and receiving devices, the better the wireless connection will be, which translates to better web surfing.

 If you are using your wireless router/access point only for internet connectivity then this wireless standard is good for you.
 This is because your connection to the internet through your broadband modem is only operating at best about 2Mbps (depending on your service area), which is still very fast.
 Your 802.11b devices can transfer data up to 11Mbps, which is therefore sufficient for internet use.